Colorado Spine Patient Portal iOS Mobile 0 → 1

 4 steps, no dead ends

 The booking flow is split into 4 deliberate steps rather than a single long form.
 Each step has one decision.
 The step progress bar at the top anchors users spatially.
-Available time slots are visually differentiated from full ones, not hidden, so patients understand system capacity rather than feeling like appointments don't exist.
+Available time slots are visually differentiated from full ones not hidden so patients understand system capacity rather than feeling like appointments don't exist.

 Make "on track" feel real